 Most Americans will live into their late seventies.
 But, an increasing number of people are reaching age 100 and beyond.
-In the US, there are about 70,000 of these centenarians, but the Census Bureau expects that number to climb to over 580,000 by 2040.
+In the US, there were over 50,000 centenarians in 2010.
+The lower end of Census Bureau estimates place that number near 175,000 by 2040.

 How can you become a centenarian?
 One great way to start is to study people who have enjoyed exceptionally long lives.
 That is exactly what researchers at Boston University’s School of Medicine have been doing since 1994.

 There is a lot of evidence that obesity is linked to serious and life-threatening health problems, like heart failure and stroke.
-It makes sense that the average centenarian was able to remain slender.
+Many people who live to be 100, especially men, are slim.

 Smoking can also increase your risk of developing a range of diseases, like chronic obstructive pulmonary disease (COPD), heart disease, and cancer.
-Not surprisingly, researchers discovered that centenarians did not smoke or smoked very little in their lifetimes.
+Not surprisingly, centenarians did not smoke or smoked very little in their lifetimes.

-According to the researchers, the centenarians in their study possessed strategies for dealing with stressful events in a healthy way.
-Having good coping skills may add years to your life, especially considering that too much stress can worsen problems like depression, anxiety, and high blood pressure.
+Centenarians possess strategies for dealing with stressful events in a healthy way.
+Having good coping skills may add years to your life.
+Stress is linked to chronic health conditions like depression, anxiety, and high blood pressure.